mastro35/thepythoncorner/_posts/2016-11-22-iterators-generators-python.md

         print(fibonacci_number)
 ```

-As you can see, all we’ve done has been creating a class that implements the iteration protocol.
+As you can see, all we've done has been creating a class that implements the iteration protocol.
 This protocol consists in two methods:

 - the `.__iter__()` method that returns the object we would iterate over
 - the `.__next__()` method that is called automatically on each iteration and that returns the value for the current iteration.